It cleans the teeth well.

 Initial setup is smooth and painless with nice on-screen instructions on how to get started.

 The app is well thought out and works reasonably well and I did not experience any crashing or stalling in the app.
 I can’t help but compare the Sonicare app to that of Oral-B’s for their connected toothbrush, there is a lot of similarity, but I have had the Oral-B app crash whereas I did not with the Philips.

-This connected brush uses sensors in the brush handle to determine the location of the brush within your mouth and works on the basis of you following a particular pattern as you clean, starting in the top and working around and then to the bottom.
-Whilst you need the phone and app near by you do not need to be actually looking at your phone the whole time.
+Ths connected brush uses sensors in the brush handle to determine the location of the brush within your mouth and works on the basis of you following a particular pattern as you clean, starting in the top and working around and then to the bottom.
+Whilst you need the phone and app nearby you do not need to be actually looking at your phone the whole time.

-This therefore means that the Oral-B is more accurate in logging which parts of the mouth you actually cleaned and for how long, but the innovative and more complicated nature of this means it is not always accurate; and the process of remaining aligned with the camera during your clean is a bit more cumbersome, especially when you consider mounting the smartphone holder etc. See our Genius Pro 8000 review to find out more about this.
+This, therefore, means that the Oral-B is more accurate in logging which parts of the mouth you actually cleaned and for how long, but the innovative and more complicated nature of this means it is not always accurate; and the process of remaining aligned with the camera during your clean is a bit more cumbersome, especially when you consider mounting the smartphone holder etc. See our Genius 8000 and 9000 review to find out more about this.